|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 In Unity’s PrefabAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info

-See in Glossary in the Project window.
+See in Glossary.
 From Prefab Assets, you can create any number of Prefab instances.
 Prefab instances can either be created in the editor and saved as part of your ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary, or instantiated at runtime.

 To create a Prefab Asset, drag a GameObject from the Hierarchy window into the Project window.
 The GameObject, and all its components and child GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info